kyma-project/cli/docs/03-03-examples.md

 ```bash
 kyma install -s {IMAGE}
 ```
-To install Kyma using your local clone by providing an image name used for building and pushing a Kyma installer image, run:
+To build an image from your local sources and install Kyma based on this image, run:

 ```bash
 kyma install -s local --custom-image {IMAGE}